 Spinnaker is gaining momentum as the preferred enterprise continuous delivery platform among leading companies in the world including Target, Intuit, Waze, Veritas, and Netflix.
 Many forward-thinking organizations are looking for Open Source based CI/CD solutions to avoid the vendor lock-in that comes with closed-source CD solutions.
 Running Open Source software and managing the life-cycle of various patches and features in production environments could be daunting for most enterprises without a dedicated support staff.

 Fortunately, you now have an option to use Spinnaker Open Source software and get dedicated support from OpsMx team.
 We offer 24×7 Spinnaker Enterprise-class support.

 If you are interested in a managed Spinnaker solution, please email us at email@example.com to schedule a discussion of your needs.

 Reduced Risk: Use Open Source Software(OSS) Spinnaker without the worrying about the complexities of OSS with Enterprise-class support from OpsMx.

 Validated Stable OSS Release: Get validated latest OSS release update immediately following community release.
 Get the latest community enhancements without the risks of the new version breaking any of your existing integrations or features.

-No Lock-in: We provide support for Spinnaker OSS, so if you choose to not to continue your support contract with us, you are free to support it yourself and, you don’t have to change a thing.
+No Lock-in: We provide support for Spinnaker OSS, so if you choose not to continue your support contract with us, you are free to support it yourself and, you don’t have to change a thing.